The Ausolus Trust

 • Submission Address: The Ausolus Trust, c/o BFO, 88 Broad Street, 2nd Floor, Boston, MA 02110

 Important Note: While the foundation has an August 15 deadline and accepts applications, some sources indicate they may not accept unsolicited requests.
-Organizations are encouraged to submit introductory materials to gauge interest before a full proposal.
+Organisations are encouraged to submit introductory materials to gauge interest before a full proposal.

 What to Include